James Theodore Harahan: Career

-Harahan worked for railroad companies as a young man, including as a brakeman, eventually becoming president of the Illinois Central Railroad from November 7, 1906, to 1911 succeeding Stuyvesant Fish.
+Harahan worked for railroad companies as a young man, including as a brakeman, eventually becoming president of the Illinois Central Railroad from November 7, 1906, to 1911, succeeding Stuyvesant Fish.

 Harahan served as a captain in the Union Army during the American Civil War.

 Personal life

 Harahan married to Mary Kehoe of New Orleans, Louisiana in 1866.
-Four children were born of this marriage including his son, William Johnson Harahan, who was born in Nashville, Tennessee, on December 22, 1867, and was twice president of the Chesapeake & Ohio Railroad; he died of natural causes in 1937 in Clifton Forge, Virginia.
+Four children were born of this marriage including his son, William Johnson Harahan, who was born in Nashville, Tennessee, on December 22, 1867, and was twice president of the Chesapeake and Ohio Railway; he died of natural causes in 1937 in Clifton Forge, Virginia.

+Mary died in 1897.
 Harahan's second marriage was to Mary N. Mallory of Montgomery County, Tennessee on April 14, 1899.

 Death and legacy

 James Harahan was killed in a train accident, in his own private railroad car, on January 22, 1912, in Kinmundy, Illinois, while en route to Memphis, Tennessee, with three other railroad executives.
 They were traveling to a meeting to discuss the building of a railroad bridge across the Mississippi River at Memphis.
-The bridge was later named Harahan Bridge when it opened in 1914.
+The bridge was later named Harahan Bridge when it opened in 1916.
 The four men were sleeping in the private car which was at the end of the train.
 They were struck from behind by the engine of Train No. 3, The Seminole Limited.
 The locomotive pulling Harahan's car was previously driven by legendary railroad engineer Casey Jones during the fatal collision of April 30, 1900, in Vaughn, Mississippi, in which Jones was killed.
 The city of Harahan, Louisiana, is also named after him.

 Harahan is buried at Forest Hill Cemetery in Memphis, Tennessee.